tndrle/PyLuaTeX/README.md

   By default, PyLuaTeX aborts the compilation process when Python reports an error.
   If the `ignoreerrors` option is set, the compilation process is not aborted.
   *Example:* `\usepackage[ignoreerrors]{pyluatex}`
+* `shutdown`
+  Specifies when the Python process is shut down. (default: `veryveryend`)
+  *Options:* `veryveryend`, `veryenddocument`, `off`
+  PyLuaTeX uses the hooks of the package *atveryend* to shut down the Python interpreter when the compilation is done.
+With the option `veryveryend`, Python is shut down in the `\AtVeryVeryEnd` hook.
+With the option `veryenddocument`, Python is shut down in the `\AtVeryEndDocument` hook.
+With the option `off`, Python is not shut down explicitly.
+However, the Python process will shut down when the LuaTeX process finishes even if `off` is selected.
+Using `off` on Windows might lead to problems with SyncTeX, though.
+  *Example:* `\usepackage[veryenddocument]{pyluatex}`

-Package options (except for `executable`) can be changed in the document with the `\pyoption` command, e.g. `\pyoption{verbose}{true}` or `\pyoption{ignoreerrors}{false}`.
+Package options (except for `executable` and `shutdown`) can be changed in the document with the `\pyoption` command, e.g. `\pyoption{verbose}{true}` or `\pyoption{ignoreerrors}{false}`.

 ### Macros